 This may be a question you have asked yourself more than once.
 Generally speaking, less than truckload shipping (LTL shipping) is the most popular form of shipping.
 However, if you are shipping cargo that weighs 5,000 pounds or more, you really should compare the benefits and costs of both full truckload shipping and LTL shipping.

 The most common equipment used for shipping freight are dry vans.
 Full truckload freight shipping makes use of a variety of equipment, including:

 - Dry vans

 - Removable gooseneck

-- Negotiable Rates.
 The rates quoted by carriers for LTL shipments are not negotiable.
 You have your choice of carriers, but your 3PL (freight broker) doesn’t have the opportunity to negotiate the already-discounted rate.

-- Fewer Hassles.
 Less than truckload shipping revolves around accuracy.
 Every shipping unit (pallet, crate, etc.) must be accurately weighed and measured.
 Knowing the freight class and density of your shipment along with the requirement of certain accessorials and options like liftgates and oversized freight can make LTL shipping more cumbersome.

-- Booking a Full Truckload shipment, you pay for exclusive use of the vehicle and driver, not the details of the shipment which determine LTL rates.
+- Booking a full truckload shipment, you pay for exclusive use of the vehicle and driver, not the details of the shipment which determine LTL rates.

 Ready to discuss your options?
-Our shipping experts can help you every step of the way, give us a call today 844-212-7447.
+Give our truckload experts a call today 844-212-7447.